naveinaustin/JavascriptAndJQuery/modelValidator/README.md

 }
 ```

-A summary of the constraints provided by Grails can be got at this link:
+A summary of the constraints provided by Grails can be found at this link:
 https://grails.github.io/grails-doc/3.0.x/ref/Constraints/Usage.html

+## modelValidator
+The modelValidator plugin tries to mimic the same validation that grails does for its domains.

 Usage
 -----